 Exxon Mobil Corp. suffered another legal defeat in its attempt to dodge state investigations into whether the company’s public comments about climate change misled investors for years.

-In an April 13 conference call with reporters, Healey said the ruling should put an end to Exxon’s “scorched-earth campaign” to block investigations.
+In a conference call with reporters April 13, Healey said the ruling should put an end to Exxon’s “scorched-earth campaign” to block investigations.
 “For two years now, Exxon has been fighting us at every turn while we are just seeking to do our job.“

 The case is Exxon Mobil Corp. v.
 Attorney General, 2018 BL 130498, Mass., SJC- 12376, 4/13/18.

 ©2018 Bloomberg L.P.
 All rights reserved.
 Used with permission

 To contact the reporter on this story: Erik Larson in New York at firstname.lastname@example.org

 To contact the editor responsible for this story: David Glovin at email@example.com